 There is much to be fascinated with in Granada but the free tapas was definitely a highlight for us.
 I don’t know if it’s done in other Spanish cities but Granada was the only place we visited that offered free tapas with drinks.

 Every drink you order at a tapas bar entitles you to one free plate of tapas.
 Order a second and you’ll get another plate of a different kind.
 We never stayed for more than two drinks at any bar because the free tapas made bar hopping so much fun.
 We wanted to visit as many bars as we could at every meal!

-If you’re looking for suggestions on which tapas bars and restaurants to visit, then check out our food guide with 13 of the best tapas bars in Granada.
+If you’re looking for suggestions on which tapas bars and restaurants to visit, then check out our food guide of the best tapas bars in Granada.

 Thirteen may be too many for some people so I’ve listed five of our favorites below.
 Be sure to click through to the complete food guide for more pictures and information.

 Bar Los Diamantes is one of the most popular tapas bars in Granada.
 It’s almost always packed with people enjoying plate after plate of tapas.
 Don’t let that turn you away because they offer some of the best seafood tapas in the city.

 Just shimmy your way to the bar and enjoy delicious tapas like chipirones fritos (baby squid), navajas (razor clams), and mollejas (sweetbreads).